bhutuklearning/Basic-URL-Shortener/README.md

 ## License

-This project is licensed under the ISC License.
+This project is licensed under the  GNU GENERAL PUBLIC LICENSE Version 3 License.
 ---

-Built with Node.js, Express, React, and MongoDB.
+Built with heat and trial methodology.